 The Walking Holiday in Puglia and Matera is suitable for anyone with a minimum of training.
-The length of a walking day ranges from a minimum of 7 to a maximum of 17km, with almost undemanding unevenness and travel times between 2.5 and 4 hours.
+The length of a walking day ranges from a minimum of 6 to a maximum of 19 km, with almost undemanding unevenness and travel times between 2 and 4.5 hours.

 The tour winds mainly through dirt paths and country lanes; rarely, and only when strictly necessary, on busy roads.